Legally Reviewed

 April 17, 2024 - First Pretrial Order Issued in the Toxic Baby Food Lawsuit

-Judge Corley issued the first pretrial order in the recently consolidated heavy metal baby food lawsuits that were centralized in the United States District Court for the Northern District of California.
-The initial order was significant for setting a deadline of April 29, 2024, for plaintiff's lawyers to submit an application for the plaintiff's steering committee.
+Judge Corley issued the first pretrial order in the recently consolidated heavy metal baby food lawsuits, which were centralized in the United States District Court for the Northern District of California.
+The initial order was significant because it set a deadline of April 29, 2024, for the plaintiff's lawyers to submit an application for the plaintiff's steering committee.
 The initial hearing has been set for May 16, 2024, in San Francisco.

-The purpose of the initial order was to set procedural guidelines for how toxic baby food cases shall proceed between now and the May 16 hearing.
+The initial order's purpose was to set procedural guidelines for how toxic baby food cases shall proceed between now and the May 16 hearing.
 We anticipate this MDL will become a very fast-moving lawsuit.

 April 11, 2024 - JPML Establishes Multidistrict Litigation Over Objections of Baby Food Manufacturers